emretanriverdi/orderedmap/README.md

 # Features

-* Insertion Order Retention: Unlike Go’s built-in maps, OrderedMap keeps track of the order in which keys were inserted.
+* Order Preservation: Unlike Go’s built-in maps, orderedmap keeps track of the order in which keys were inserted.
 * JSON Support: Can be marshaled/unmarshaled while preserving order.

 # Caveats